 November 3, 2017 – Charlottetown, PE:

-From May 14 to 20, 2018, over 400 inspirational athletes and 90 coaches and support staff will descend into Charlottetown, Summerside and Tyne Valley, Prince Edward Island for the Special Olympics 5-pin and 10-pin National Bowling Championships.
+From May 14 to 20, 2018, over 400 inspirational athletes, coaches and support staff will descend into Charlottetown, Summerside and Tyne Valley, Prince Edward Island for the Special Olympics Canada Bowling Championships for the 5-pin and 10-pin events.
 This is the first major event in North America during Special Olympics 50th anniversary year.

 Athletes qualified from their provincial and territorial games to compete at these National Championships and for many athletes this is the pinnacle of their competitive experience.
 The 10-pin bowlers will be competing to represent Team Canada at the 2019 Special Olympic World Summer Games in Abu Dhabi, United Arab Emirates.